Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Abstract

 \section{Abstract}

 We present the first cosmological constraints from a joint analysis of galaxy clustering and galaxy-galaxy lensing using extended SubHalo Abundance Matching (SHAMe).
-We analyse stellar mass-selected Galaxy And Mass Assembly (GAMA) galaxy clustering and Kilo-Degree Survey (KiDS-1000) galaxy-galaxy lensing and find constraints on $S_8\equiv\sigma_8\sqrt{\Omega_{\rm m}/0.3}=0.793^{+0.025}_{-0.024}$, in agreement with \planck at 1.7$\sigma$, and consistent with previous results.
+We analyse stellar mass-selected Galaxy And Mass Assembly (GAMA) galaxy clustering and Kilo-Degree Survey (KiDS-1000) galaxy-galaxy lensing and find constraints on $S_8\equiv\sigma_8\sqrt{\Omega_{\rm m}/0.3}=0.793^{+0.025}_{-0.024}$, in agreement with \planck at 1.7$\sigma$, with $\sigma_8$ the mass density fluctuation amplitude in 8 $h^{-1}{\rm Mpc}$ sphere at present and $\Omega_{\rm m}$ the density parameter in total matter.
+These results are in agreement with the Cosmic Microwave Background results from \planck.
 We are able to constrain all 5 SHAMe parameters, which describe the galaxy-subhalo connection.
 We validate our methodology by first applying it to simulated catalogues, generated from the TNG300 simulation, which mimic the stellar mass selection of our real data.
 We show that we are able to recover the input cosmology for both our fiducial and all-scale analyses.
 Our all-scale analysis extends to scales of galaxy-galaxy lensing below $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$, which we exclude in our fiducial analysis to avoid baryonic effects.
 When including all scales, we find a value of $S_8$, which is 1.26$\sigma$ higher than our fiducial result (against naive expectations where baryonic feedback should lead to small-scale power suppression), and in agreement with \planck at 0.9$\sigma$.
 We also find a 21\% tighter constraint on $S_8$ and a 29\% tighter constraint on $\Omega_\mathrm{m}$ compared to our fiducial analysis.
 This work shows the power and potential of joint small-scale galaxy clustering and galaxy-galaxy lensing analyses using SHAMe.